dhervillez/Udacity-Data_visualisation/README.md

   - some rectangles are white --> fix the color scale
   - I would like to scan through the years
   - I would like to select a given year
+  - Scan through years with a slider will be more convenient

 ## Resources